plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 Android | 10,684  | 4,914 | 54%
 Windows | 6,892  | 1,764 | 74.4%
 Linux | 5,680  | 1,006 | 82.3%

+## Adblockers or bots or something else?

+Could this difference be caused by anything else other than adblockers?
+Perhaps Google is ignoring bots and other crawlers?
+Can we verify that Plausible isn’t over-reporting?

+Both Plausible Analytics and Google Analytics automatically exclude bots and crawlers.
+We are both JavaScript-based tools and exclude any known non-human traffic by default.
+You can check this study between [Plausible and server logs](https://plausible.io/blog/server-log-analysis) to see the number of bots that Plausible excludes.

+It’s worth noting that it’s rare for the data from two analytics providers to have complete parity.
+Plausible and Google Analytics have different measurement methodologies and define specific metrics differently.
+Even if there were no blockers at all, slight differences in data between Plausible and Google Analytics were likely to be seen.

+To track unique visitors, [Google Analytics uses cookies](https://plausible.io/blog/google-analytics-cookies).
+Plausible is a cookie-free tool and [tracks unique visitors differently](https://plausible.io/data-policy).

+Plausible doesn't use any long term identifiers as we're a [GDPR compliant web analytics](https://plausible.io/blog/google-analytics-gdpr) tool.
+This means that the same person visiting a site multiple times in one day would be seen as one unique visitor but that same person coming back a few days later would be seen as another unique visitor.

+Google's method is not bulletproof either as visitors using incognito mode would be new unique visitors and same would those who block or clear cookies.

+For three days, the difference this makes would be minimal.
+The difference could get larger over a longer period especially on sticky sites where the same people return back daily.
+The top sources of traffic for this site were Hacker News and Reddit and they are notorious for traffic that bounces quickly and doesn't return.

+Because Plausible and Google Analytics measure unique visitors differently, I also looked at the total pageviews.
+These should be identical but they show pretty much the same difference as unique visitors.

+All in all, the difference in stats would mostly come from people blocking the Google Analytics script.
+Google Analytics is listed on many blocklists while the Plausible proxy run as a first-party connection is not.